-- i) The MHM function and its function description are to meet the functional requirements listed in Subsection 5/6 for the corresponding MHM Tier. - ii) The data flow from data source, data processing to analysis and recommendation/actions is to be covered by the function. - iii) The data collected from purposely installed sensors, onboard system interface and other data sources are adequate and suitable for the corresponding MHM Tier. - iv) The capability of the analytics employed are to be verified for the MHM function: - a) MHM capability and its mapping to failure modes are to be verified via FMEA, FMECA, or a similar approach and submitted to ABS, including:
+- i) The MHM function and its function description are to meet the functional requirements listed in Subsection 5/6 for the corresponding MHM Tier. - ii) The data flow from data source, data processing to analysis and recommendation/actions is to be covered by the function. - iii) The data collected from purposely installed sensors, onboard system interface and other data sources are adequate and suitable for the corresponding MHM Tier.

-- Actions based on MHM anomaly detection/diagnostics covers both threshold of alarms and triggered action (i.e., operational corrective action, maintenance task initiation, etc.). - b) The analytics model employed is to be verified: - For physics-based models, description on the model's capabilities and the applicable machine types are to be reviewed by ABS. - For historical data driven models, the model's capabilities, description on the approaches employed, model development, deployment, and sustainment process are to be documented, verified and validated, including: - Model development process, assumptions, and limitations - The model evaluation metrics, acceptance criteria, and testing procedure - The documented prediction capability upon deployment - Continuous improvement and sustainment plan for prediction capability - Where a combination of physics-based and data-driven models are employed, the MHM function is to meet the requirements of both. - v) The MHM function capability including the outcomes are to be demonstrated to the satisfaction of ABS Surveyor.
+- iv) The capability of the analytics employed are to be verified for the MHM function: - a) MHM capability and its mapping to failure modes are to be verified via FMEA, FMECA, or a similar approach and submitted to ABS, including: - An FMEA or FMECA from a reliability-based maintenance (RBM) or reliability centered maintenance (RCM) study would fulfill this requirement, if the same has been performed for the MHM capability development. - Actions based on MHM anomaly detection/diagnostics covers both threshold of alarms and triggered action (i.e., operational corrective action, maintenance task initiation, etc.). - b) The analytics model employed is to be verified: - For physics-based models, description on the model's capabilities and the applicable machine types are to be reviewed by ABS. - For historical data driven models, the model's capabilities, description on the approaches employed, model development, deployment, and sustainment process are to be documented, verified and validated, including: - Model development process, assumptions, and limitations - The model evaluation metrics, acceptance criteria, and testing procedure - The documented prediction capability upon deployment - Continuous improvement and sustainment plan for prediction capability - Where a combination of physics-based and data-driven models are employed, the MHM function is to meet the requirements of both. - v) The MHM function capability including the outcomes are to be demonstrated to the satisfaction of ABS Surveyor.